sharplispers/cl-string-match/README.md

 Some algorithms (Brute-force, Boyer-Moore-Horspool) have parametric implementations making it possible to declare specific implementations for application-specific custom data types and data structures.

+This library is routinely tested on SBCL, Clozure CL and ABCL.

 Check the [API Reference](https://bitbucket.org/vityok/cl-string-match/wiki/API_Reference) for more details.